Fabio Borini: Swansea City (loan)

 On 17 March 2011, Borini joined Championship side Swansea City on loan until the end of the 2010–11 season.
 He linked up with his former Chelsea youth team boss Brendan Rodgers.
 Borini began his loan spell with the Swans by scoring a brace against Nottingham Forest.
 On 9 April 2011, he opened the scoring against Norwich City, with a free kick in a match which the Swans went on to win 3–0.
 He scored again during the Swans 2–1 loss to Burnley at Turf Moor and bagged another brace during the 4–1 defeat of Ipswich Town at the Liberty Stadium.

 On 18 May 2011, Borini confirmed that he would not be coming back to Chelsea at the end of his loan spell with Swansea.
 He insisted he would not make a decision on his future until after the Championship play-off final.
 In the Championship play-off final, Borini won the penalty which secured a 4–2 lead and a return to English football's top flight for the Swans.

 Parma

-It emerged in the days following the play-off final that Borini had signed a pre-contract agreement with Serie A side Parma, in his home region of Emilia-Romagna, before he had even joined Swansea on loan.
-According to his agent, Marco De Marchi, Borini has secured a five-year contract with the club.
+It emerged in the days following the play-off final that Borini had signed a pre-contract agreement with Serie A side Parma, in his home region of Emilia-Romagna, before he had joined Swansea on loan.
+According to his agent, Marco De Marchi, Borini had secured a five-year contract with the club.
 Parma confirmed the deal on 2 July 2011.
-Parma also paid Chelsea a training compensation of €347,500.
-Chelsea sued Parma to FIFA Dispute Resolution Chamber, which on 28 August 2012 the chamber ordered Parma to pay €337,500 plus 5% interests counting from 31 August 2011.
-A scheduled payment was agreed on 18 April 2013.
+Parma paid Chelsea a training compensation of €347,500.
+Chelsea sued Parma in the FIFA Dispute Resolution Chamber which, on 28 August 2012, ordered Parma to pay €337,500 plus 5% interest from 31 August 2011.
+A schedule of payments was agreed on 18 April 2013.